 To conduct your guerilla tests with Maze, start by creating tasks based on your prototype.

 After sending your Maze live, you’ll now be able to access maze link options.
 Click on Copy your link and switch the toggle for Unique session off.

 Just refresh the page when done with a session and it'll be ready for the next one.
 Every new session will be recorded as an individual one in your results.

-Whether you’re planning to go out and conduct guerilla tests with strangers in a public space or want to hold testing sessions at your office, you can now have your Maze tested by multiple participants using the same device.
+Whether you’re planning to go out and conduct guerilla tests with strangers in a public space or want to hold testing sessions at your office, you can now have your Maze tested by multiple participants on the same device.

 Our tips for guerilla testing with Maze 💡